cswingle/fb2psql/README.rst

 * Consolidate database, account, and secrets into a single configuration file.

+* Figure out how to use the OAuth 2.0 refresh token so we don't have to keep getting new tokens over and over again.

 * Currently known to work with a Charge HR:  Update code to handle other trackers?